Preparing spin-squeezed states in Rydberg atom arrays via quantum optimal control: Results

 \subsection{Dephasing noise}

-Dephasing is an important source of noise in Rydberg atom simulators~\cite{leseleuc_analysis_2018,wurtz_aquila_2023}, and we evaluate here the robustness of the state preparation protocol under the effect of such source of decoherence.
-Using different pulses (those highlighted in Fig.~\ref{fig:histo8}),\footnote{Here dephasing is added on top of pulses which were optimized {\em without} decoherence.
-We leave for a future study the problem of the squeezing optimization in presence of dephasing.} using the library DynamiQs ~\cite{guilmin2025dynamiqs}, we simulate the Lindblad master equation where $\gamma$ is the dephasing rate.
+Dephasing is an important source of noise in Rydberg atom simulators~\cite{leseleuc_analysis_2018,wurtz_aquila_2023}, and we evaluate here the robustness of the state preparation protocol under this decoherence mechanism.
+In particular, we consider different pulses (those highlighted in Fig.~\ref{fig:histo8}), where dephasing is added on top of pulses that were optimized \emph{without} decoherence; the problem of optimizing squeezing in the presence of dephasing is left for future work.
+Using the library DynamiQs~\cite{guilmin2025dynamiqs}, we simulate the Lindblad master equation, where $\gamma$ is the dephasing rate.

 Figure~\ref{fig:8dephasing} presents the value of Wineland parameter at the final time as a function of $\gamma$.
 As expected, the Wineland parameter is reduced by dephasing.
-In addition we observe that the squeezing is more robust when when the final state has a large magnetization (blue curve) compared to a state with maximal squeezing but lower magnetization (red curve).
+In addition, we observe that the squeezing is more robust when when the final state has a large magnetization (blue curve) compared to a state with maximal squeezing but lower magnetization (red curve).
 An intermediate behavior is observed in cases where the squeezing is not optimal but when the final state (in absence of dephasing) has a large overlap with the GHZ state (green curve).
 Notably, the simple quench protocol is also quite resilient to decoherence (pink curve).
-But whatever the value of $\gamma$ the states produced by the time-independent Hamiltonian (quench) remain less squeezed than those obtained with the protocol that produces the SSS with the largest magnetization.
+But whatever the value of $\gamma$, the states produced by the time-independent Hamiltonian (quench) remain less squeezed than those obtained with the protocol that produces the SSS with the largest magnetization.